dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 ## It only takes a bit of frustration to get started

-I've been an active Linux since 2012 but my active shell scrip learning didn't start until much later.
+I've been an active Linux user since 2012 but my active shell scrip learning didn't start until much later.
 In 2018 after a job change I found myself using shell scripting much more often than I had needed until then.
 I was frustrated by how inefficient I was in modifying shell scripts, many of them would only show their behavior in CI.

 Then one bored summer of the same year, vacationing in [Lomma Beach](https://www.tripadvisor.com/Tourism-g1898350-Lomma_Skane_County-Vacations.html),